 The panel at the top displays the directory tree for our current path (/ – the filesystem root).

-Depending on the way your server is set up, you may see a different root.
-It could be your user account’s home folder, or even the web root.
+You may see a different root depending on how your server is set up.
+It could be your user account’s home folder or even the web root.

 The lower panel shows a detailed listing of the contents of the current path.

-We could paste that address directly in the field at the top of the panel, or click on the directories one by one to navigate to the directory we want.
+We could paste that address directly in the field at the top of the panel or click on the directories to navigate to the directory we want.

-Here are the WordPress core files – the files that make your WordPress site work.
-There are several PHP files, some other odds and ends, and 3 very important directories.
+Here are the WordPress core files that make your WordPress site work.
+There are several PHP files, other odds and ends, and three important directories.